barbaracalderon/notes-on-javascript/10_DOM.md

 const btnCloseModal = document.querySelector('.close-modal');
 ```

 And now we got three buttons from the same class "show-modal".
-If we try to do the same thing as before.
+If we try to do the same thing as before with the show-modal class...

 ```javascript
 // It will only grab the first box: const btnsOpenModal = document.querySelector('.show-modal');
 ```
-It won't work because it will only select the first one.
+... it won't work because it only selects the first one.
 Not the three modal boxes.

 So how do we grab all three modal boxes?

-We use the querySelectorAll instead of querySelector.
+We use the ```querySelectorAll``` instead of ```querySelector```.

 All our buttons are now inside a list, so we can iterate the list to manipulate each item.